zigglzworth/GitHub-Trends/README.md

 In storing favourites NSKeyedArchiver was used as it is simple and fast to implement, however with more time for development a more versatile and remotely-sycable solution may be used (AWS Cognito, Firebase, etc)

+# Installation

+Make sure to have cocoapods installed and perform pod install before building